danielecook/danielecook.github.io/_posts/2015/2015-10-29-Fetch-pubmed-citations-google-sheets.md

 layout: post
 permalink: /fetch-citations-google-sheets/
 categories:
-  - Alfred
-  - Utilities
+  - Programming
 tags:
-  - Wormbase
+  - Google Sheets
 ---

 If you need to fetch pubmed citations in aggregate it can be convenient to do so using pubmed identifiers.
 I've created a `pubmed()` function that can be added to a google sheet and used to fetch formatted html citations from pubmed.
 For example, entering the following into a cell: